trishasarkar/IBM-Learning-Style-Determination/README.md

 # Learning Style Determination (by IBM)

-## Project Phase:
+## Project Contribution -

-* This project was completed in 2 phases: Phase I by [Anirudh Ambati](https://github.com/anirudhambati), after which it was handed over to [Trisha Sarkar](https://github.com/trishasarkar) to complete Phase II
+This project was completed in 2 phases: Phase I by [Anirudh Ambati](https://github.com/anirudhambati), after which it was handed over to [Trisha Sarkar](https://github.com/trishasarkar) to complete Phase II

 ##  Phase II -